 Technologies in the 21st century are emerging all the time.
 Most of this aims to enhance the world and society that we live in and hopes to benefit people in their everyday lives, in some way.
 However, there is also the possibility that these technologies can, intentionally or otherwise, have a negative effect on society.
 If we drill down into this, it might be that it benefits one part of society while it disadvantages another part, and so we need to be aware of the wider implications of each of these emerging technologies.
 For example, facial recognition enables a plethora of technologies to function more easily, such as unlocking a smartphone or laptop, but might have biases built in causing it to have trouble recognising darker-skinned females (Buolamwini & Gebru, 2018).
-Other examples of potential negative social impacts of existing power asymmetries, creation of bias and job displacement.
+Other examples of potential negative social impacts of emerging technologies include; an increase in social inequality, exacerbation of existing power asymmetries, creation of bias and job displacement.

-&lt;sup>1 Acknowledgement: The TechEthos project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No.101006249.
+1 Acknowledgement: The TechEthos project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No.101006249.